mvertescher/workshop-rs/src/traits/workshop/answer_2.md

 # Answer 2

-We manually implement the `Display` trait for types since it is used for user-facing output:
+We manually implement the [`Display`][display] trait for types since it is used for user-facing output:

 ```rust
 use std::fmt;